We have performed at several festivals since we began. Mevagissey, Port Isaac, Teign and Bristol as well as organising, and performing, at the

-Following a career in education - and having a background in folk music, choral singing and amateur operatics and drama, David is a keen bowler and Team Manager of Visually Impaired Bowls England.
-Having not had much of a musical element to his life in recent years, David eagerly grasped the opportunity to join The Steepholmers and has written an original shanty for the group entitled, appropriately, Steep Holm.
+Following a career in education - and having a background in folk music, choral singing and amateur operatics and drama, David is a keen bowler and former Team Manager of Visually Impaired Bowls England.
+He now volunteers as National Development Officer for VIBE and is also a 'Shoreline Member' of the RNLI and member of Weston Lions.
+Having not had much of a musical element to his life in the years immediately prior to joining, David eagerly grasped the opportunity to become one of the original members of The Steepholmers and has written some new songs for the group - one entitled, appropriately, Steep Holm.

 Jodie has a great soprano voice.
 She has added a new dimensions to our sound and harmonies.
 A great assest to the band.

 One of our basses with, without doubt, a bit of a sense of humour!

 A valuable alto that adds depth to our harmonies